theforagersdiary/foragersdiary/content/guides/resource/books/Mushrooms-and-other-fungi-of-Great-Britain-and-Europe-Roger-Phillips-1981/index.md

 ---
-title: Mushrooms and other fungi of Great Britain & Europe
+url: /resources/bookshelf/mushrooms-and-other-fungi-of-great-britain-&-europe-roger-phillips
-alias: Mushrooms and other fungi of Great Britain & Europe - Roger Phillips 1981
+title: Mushrooms and other fungi of Great Britain & Europe - Roger Phillips
-linkTitle:
+linkTitle: Mushrooms and other fungi of Great Britain & Europe
 fdtype:
 layout:
 description: